lizmat/App-Rak/README.md

 NAME
 ====

-App::Rak - a CLI for searching strings in files
+App::Rak - a CLI for searching strings in files and more

 SYNOPSIS
 ========